Effect of initial Rayleigh mode on drop deformation under impulsive acceleration: Introduction

-The coupling between aerodynamic forcing and drop shape oscillations can be significant, as the aerodynamic deformation timescale ($\tau_\mathrm{D}$) and the Rayleigh oscillation period ($2\pi/\omega_n$) can be of the same order of magnitude, particularly for the fundamental $n=2$ mode.
+This suggests that differences in deformation outcome may be traced to how efficiently the external forcing transfers energy into deformation.
+When the aerodynamic forcing couples strongly and constructively with any pre-existing oscillation imposed on the drop-ambient interface, a large fraction of input power can be channelled into internal flow, effectively amplifying radial expansion.
+In particular, the coupling between aerodynamic forcing and drop shape oscillations can be significant when the aerodynamic deformation timescale ($\tau_{\mathrm{D}}$) and the Rayleigh oscillation period ($2\pi/\omega_n$) are comparable, especially for the fundamental $n=2$ mode.
 For an integer $N$, this can be expressed as

 This temporal proximity suggests that the ``natural'' oscillations from the initial shape can appreciably interact with the ``forced'' deformation from the aerodynamic load.
-This interaction could be constructive, amplifying deformation, or destructive, stabilizing the drop.
-The drop's initial energy state effectively alters the starting point for the fragmentation process.
+This interaction could be constructive, amplifying deformation, or destructive, thus stabilizing the drop.
+The drop's initial energy state thus alters the deformation trajectory, and with it the susceptibility to fragmentation.
 We expect drop viscosity ($\Ohd$) to be a key mediator, damping the initial oscillations and thus controlling the magnitude of this interaction.

-In the current paper, we quantify the effect of this initial modal shape and its associated energy on the subsequent deformation, internal flows, and overall energetics.
-We use the modal definition of \cite{rayleighVICAPillaryPhenomena1879} to systematically define initial shapes and employ VOF-based direct numerical simulations to analyze the resulting drop dynamics.
+In the current paper, we quantify the effect of this initial axisymmetric modal shape and its associated energy on the subsequent deformation, internal flows, and overall energetics under impulsive acceleration.
+We use the modal definition of \cite{rayleighVICapillaryPhenomena1879} to systematically define initial shapes and use VOF-based direct numerical simulations to analyse the resulting drop dynamics.

-\section{Problem Description and Model Formulation}
+\section{Problem description and model formulation}